Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           POST request due to authentication or permission problems, or incorrect path,
-          then it SHALL return a permission denied HTTP 403 with error reason
+          then it SHALL return a permission denied HTTP 403
-     18. In case the Receiving entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request MUST be returned.
+     18. In case the Receiving entity can process the fragment in the request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request MUST be returned.